-Disney’s Twelve Principles of Animation could be a set of principles of animation introduced In 1981 by film producer Olly J. E. By Johnston and Frank Thomas.
-The Illusion of Life Book.
-J. E. Johnston and Thomas subsequently based their work on the work of leading filmmakers from Nineteen Thirdes largely based on their work and provide additional realistic animation.additional realistic animation.
+Twelve Principles of Animation introduced In 1981 by leading Disney animators Ollie Johnston and Frank Thomas in their book Illusion of Life.
+Johnston and Thomas subsequently based their work on the work of leading filmmakers from 1930 largely based on their work and provide additional realistic animation using the principles.

 Twelve Principles of Animation With Examples